Intermodalics/pickit-docs/docs/documentation/web-interface/index.rst

 performance of object detection, and are powerful tools for inspecting and optimizing your application.

+The following color code is used to classify detections:

+-  **Green - Pickable object:** These are the only objects sent to the robot for picking.
+-  **Orange - Unpickable object:** Pickit successfully detected the object, but it's not pickable for reasons such as :ref:`robot tool collisions <collision-prevention>` or :ref:`too tilted <max_angle_pick_z_ref_z>` pick points.
+-  **Red - Invalid object:** The object failed to pass a detection quality check, such as the matching score being too low.

 .. image:: /assets/images/Documentation/web-interface/pickit-webinterface-left-side-22.png
+    :scale: 40%
+    :align: center

 .. toctree::
     :maxdepth: 1